It is bizarre but there have been several articles recently claiming that National Socialists were not socialists.

 etc..

 These are broadly similar to the principles of Socialism, Fascism, Peronism, Syrian Baathism, Chinese Communism and all the other National Socialist/Leftist movements.
+The ‘principles’ are the gifts that totalitarians offer to gain power.

 It should be remembered that National Socialists are as Internationalist as any other ideology.
 The “National” part of the label is not essential.
 The first proposal for an EEC was made by the NAZIs in WWII and Oswald Mosely, the British fascist, was a keen supporter of the EU.